 This contract contains the entire agreement of the parties and cannot be changed except by their written agreement.

 Explanation: This is a very important section to pay close attention to.
-Many “home buying companies” add their own self created addendums to the contract that allow them the ability to back out of the contract at any time.
-Cash House Buyers USA does not include any non State promulgate forms so the seller remains protected.
-Additional State created addendums could be added to this contract in the event that the property is part of a homeowner’s association or if the home was built before 1978 or part of a homeowner’s association.
+Many “home buying companies” add their self created addendums to the contract that allows them the ability to back out of the contract at any time.
+Cash House Buyers USA does not include any non-State promulgate forms so the seller remains protected.
+Additional State created addendums could be added to this contract if the property is part of a homeowner’s association or if the home was built before 1978 or part of a homeowner’s association.

 - If the home was built before 1978, a lead-based paint addendum might be included.

-- If the home is in a mandatory home owners association an addendum may be included.
+- If the home is in a mandatory homeowner association an addendum may be included.

 - However, we typically do not require any other documents